att-innovate/firework/README.md

 Although it is easiest to replicate and extend this work using an Arria 10 SoC Development Kit, the main component - the *HW accelerator* (or *custom HW* or *custom processor* or *RTL design* or *FPGA peripheral* or [protobuf-serializer](protobuf-serializer/)) - is written in Verilog, and with a few minor modifications, it can be used in other ARM-based systems.
 This modularity stems from the fact that the FPGA peripheral was designed as an ARM AMBA AXI4 slave peripheral (i.e., its top-level I/O ports implement an ARM AMBA AXI4 slave interface).
 More details of the design are covered later in the section [Implementing the FPGA peripheral (top-level I/O: ARM AMBA AXI4, Verilog, Quartus Prime, ModelSim)](README.md#4-implementing-the-fpga-peripheral-top-level-io-arm-amba-axi4-verilog-quartus-prime-modelsim).
 Note however, using another platform for development will inevitebly require ingenuity on the engineer's end.

 ### 2. Setting up your development environment (Installing an OS, VNC server/client, EDA tools, licensing)
 Before we get to the fun, we need to put our IT hats on.
 The next step is to set up your environment for HW development.
-Your setup is primarily going to be determined by the board you choose, its corresponding set of <a href="https://en.wikipedia.org/wiki/Electronic_design_automation">EDA tools</a> necessary for implementing designs on that board, and the resources available to you.
-(Note that some of the tools may not be free and require a license for full functionality.
-I think this old school business model is something the HW industry needs to work on since the cost alone (board + software licenses) adds yet another barrier to HW innovation.
-I'm happy to see that at least Amazon agrees; they've begun rolling out Xilinx FPGAs in their cloud with the introduction of the <a href="https://aws.amazon.com/ec2/instance-types/f1/">EC2 F1 Instances</a>.
+Your setup is primarily going to be determined by the board you choose, the corresponding set of <a href="https://en.wikipedia.org/wiki/Electronic_design_automation">EDA tools</a> necessary for implementing designs on that board, and the resources available to you.
+The complexity of your project/design may also play a factor, unfortunately, because some of the tools required may not be free (and require a license for full functionality).
+I think this old school business model is something the HW industry needs to work on since the cost of the board and software licenses alone adds yet another barrier to HW innovation.
+(I'm happy to see that at least Amazon agrees; they've begun rolling out Xilinx FPGAs in their cloud with the introduction of the <a href="https://aws.amazon.com/ec2/instance-types/f1/">EC2 F1 Instances</a>.
 I haven't tried using one myself, but I imagine they make it much easier/cheaper to get started.
 Sorry for the tangent.)
 For me, working with the Arria 10 SoC Development Kit meant installing <a href="http://dl.altera.com/16.1/?edition=standard&platform=linux&download_manager=direct">Altera's EDA tools</a> on a remote server that I had access to via my company's <a href="https://en.wikipedia.org/wiki/Local_area_network">LAN</a>.
 As it turns out, setting up an environment for HW development on a remote server is, unfortunately, not a trivial task.
 Fortunately for you, I've gone through that process myself and will cover the steps below.
 Although your setup may be different, my hope is that reading though this section will give you a general sense of what it takes to set up any HW development environment.

 I used the following server, operating system, and <a href="https://en.wikipedia.org/wiki/Virtual_Network_Computing">VNC</a> software (remote desktop) in my setup:
 - <a href="http://www.dell.com/downloads/global/products/pedge/dell-poweredge-r720xd-spec-sheet.pdf">Dell PowerEdge R720xd</a> (server running the EDA tools)